aws/aws-cdk/design/cdk-bootstrap.md

 >
 ```

-(For an explanation what is the generated CloudFormation deployment role, see below)

 After the user has made their choice,
 or if the `--trust` option has not been passed,
 bootstrapping will proceed.